Newborn Care & Parenting: In-Person

 The goal of this class is to make you feel better prepared to take care of your little one especially when you have not have much exposure to newborns in the past.

 -We recommend taking Breast/Chest Feeding Class prior to this class if you plan to nurse your baby as this topic will NOT be discussed at length.

 -Participants are encouraged to dress comfortably as you will be on the floor for the hands-on portion of the class.

--There will be a break for lunch and some snacks will be provided, but you are encouraged to bring something for lunch as there may not be enough time to order and pick up food.
+-There will be a break for lunch, but you are encouraged to bring something for lunch as there may not be enough time to order and pick up food.

 -The registration fee includes a birth partner/support person.

 IMPORTANT IN-PERSON POLICY: If health and safety concerns warrant it (uptick in COVID-19 infection, poor air quality due to wild fires, etc) all in-person classes may be moved to a virtual format.
 Refunds and rescheduling, would not be offered in these circumstances.
 By signing up for in-person classes you are agreeing to this stipulation.
 We reserve the right to make this change at our discretion